atolab/zenoh-web/content/docs/migration_1.0/Python.md

 Zenoh does not impose any encoding requirement on the user, nor does it operate on it.
 It can be thought of as optional metadata, carried over by Zenoh in such a way that the end user’s application may perform different operations based on encoding.

-NOTE: ⚠️ The encoding is no longer automatically deduced from the payload type.
+NOTE: ⚠️ The encoding is no longer automatically inferred from the payload type.

 ```python
 session.put(json.dumps({"key", "value"}), encoding=Encoding.APPLICATION_JSON)